WARP4dot52/lambda/poincare_junior/doc/tree.md

 has been deleted.

-To retrieve the node pointed by an TreeRef, we just return the node in the edition pool at the corresponding offset.
+To retrieve the node pointed by an TreeRef, we just return the node in the stack at the corresponding offset.

 Each time something is moved or changed in the TreeStack, all node offsets are updated (`TreeStack::ReferenceTable::updateNodes`).